the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 ### RSE Tasks and Responsibilities
 These skills, while already numerous are also generic on purpose.
 They span a multidimensional space in which the day-to-day tasks and responsibilities of a RSE can be found.
-During the Paderborn workshop we asked learners and novice RSEs what they would like to have learnt.
-Among the top five things mentioned
+A snapshot of what this means today can be obtained from  learners and novice RSEs that we asked during the Paderborn workshop what they would like to have learnt.
+Among the top five things mentioned were:
-were:

 - Testing.
 This task is a manifestation of the SE competencies of DOCBB and MOD since a model of the software is required in order to write good tests that